jotform/wordpress-oembed-plugin/readme.txt

 = What is Jotform? =

 [Jotform](http://www.jotform.com/) is a free form builder.
-It is trusted by over 10 millions users.
-Two things make Jotform great: Easy to use form builder and large number of ready-to-use form templates.
+It is trusted by over 20 millions users.
+Two things make Jotform great: An easy-to-use form builder and a large number of ready-to-use form templates.
 You can choose from over 10000 form templates and quickly create your forms.

 = Is it Free? =

-Jotform is free upto 100 form submissions per month.
-If you go over that limit you will need to upgrade to a paid plan at $19/month.
+Jotform is free for up to 100 form submissions per month.
+If you go over that limit you will need to upgrade to a paid plan at $34/month.

 == Changelog ==